wdporter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 3. Any thought system that confuses God and the body must be insane.
-²Yet this confusion is essential to the ego, which judges only in terms of threat or non-threat to itself.
+Yet this confusion is essential to the ego, which judges only in terms of threat or non-threat to itself.
-³In one sense the ego’s fear of God is at least logical, since the idea of Him does dispel the ego.
+In one sense the ego’s fear of God is at least logical, since the idea of Him does dispel the ego.
-⁴But fear of the body, with which the ego identifies so closely, makes no sense at all.
+But fear of the body, with which the ego identifies so closely, makes no sense at all.

 ::: details Expanded
 Any thought system that confuses God and the body must be insane.
-²Yet this confusion [between God and the body] is essential to the ego, which judges only in terms of threat or non-threat to itself [the-ego’s-self].
+Yet this confusion [between God and the body] is essential to the ego, which judges only in terms of threat or non-threat to itself [the-ego’s-self].
-³In one sense the ego’s fear of God is at least logical, since the idea of Him does dispel the ego.
+In one sense the ego’s fear of God is at least logical, since the idea of Him does dispel the ego.
-⁴But fear of the body, with which [the body] the ego identifies so closely, makes no sense at all.
+But fear of the body, with which [the body] the ego identifies so closely, makes no sense at all.
 :::

 ::: details Substituted
 Any thought system that confuses God and the body must be insane.
-²Yet confusion between God and the body is essential to the ego, which judges only in terms of threat or non-threat to the-ego’s-self.
+Yet confusion between God and the body is essential to the ego, which judges only in terms of threat or non-threat to the-ego’s-self.
-³In one sense the ego’s fear of God is at least logical, since the idea of Him does dispel the ego.
+In one sense the ego’s fear of God is at least logical, since the idea of Him does dispel the ego.
-⁴But fear of the body, the body the ego identifies so closely, makes no sense at all.
+But fear of the body, the body the ego identifies so closely, makes no sense at all.
 :::

 ::: details Simplified